 The next release, i.e., Mantid v3.6, is planned on February 15th 2016.
 It is agreed that the release date should be decoupled from facility’s operating schedule.

-It was also discussed bout the attendees for the scientific steering committee meeting in the 2016 Mantid workshop.
+It was also discussed about the attendees for the scientific steering committee meeting in the 2016 Mantid workshop.
 It was suggested that the number for the developers should be fewer than 26.
 For the discussion of IDF, Peter Willendrup should be invited.

 Technical Steering Committee (TSC) report